reevet13/260Startup/README.md

 Endpoints for data - My stubbed out endpoints now process the data and send it to Mongo.
 Stores data in MongoDB - done!

+### Login Deliverable
+User registration - Creates a new account in the database. existing user - Stores the quiz answer under the same user if the user already exists.
+Use MongoDB to store credentials - Stores both user and their score.
+Restricts functionality - You cannot quiz until you're logged in

 **Rough Imaging**